 century Russian jeweler, prized platinum, as did Louis Cartier of Paris and many

+of the great jewelers throughout history.
 Choosing a stone is only part of the jewelry-buying process.
 The setting is

 just as important, and platinum jewelry offers unusual strength and durability.